maxclere13/maxclere13/README.md

-<h1> Hello, Welcome to My Github, my name is  Fady!
+<h1> Welcome to My Github, my name is  Fady!
 A Computer Science Student, Programmer, and Cybersecurity Junior. </a></h1>

 <h2>👨‍💻 IT Projects:</h2>